PlaSma: Making Small Language Models Better Procedural Knowledge Models for (Counterfactual) Planning: Experiments

-Models are initialized with T5-11B.
-We generate plans using our proposed verifier-guided decoding for randomly sampled 50 and 150 goals from \texttt{ProScript} and \data, respectively.
+\textbf{Effect of symbolic distillation.} In this experiment, we investigate the utility of CoPlan that is obtained through symbolic distillation in the presence of manually curated \texttt{ProScript} dataset \citep{proscript}.
+We thus compare a T5-11B distilled model trained on CoPlan with a T5-11B model trained only on \texttt{ProScript}, and the mix of both.
+Due to potential distribution shifts, we evaluated them on both their in- and out-of-domain test sets.
+We generate plans using our proposed verifier-guided decoding for randomly sampled 150 goals from \texttt{ProScript} and \data.
 We use the same human evaluation setup as before.
-Table \ref{tab:pro-coplan-mix} shows that training on our LLM-generated \data dataset, consistently transfers better to human-written dataset, \texttt{ProScript}.
+Table \ref{tab:pro-coplan-mix} shows that training on our LLM-generated \data dataset, consistently transfers better to human-written dataset, \texttt{ProScript} across all dimensions.
 Training on the mix of both datasets, however, achieves the best performance.
-Intuitively, we observe that models are in general better at tackling LLM-generated data.